xpscyho/Titanfall2-Audio-Organizer/README.md

 # TO DO

 - [ ] Redo the organization system lmao
+- [ ] make a mover operation so there wont be tons of duplicates once the .bat is done
+- [ ] add more groups

 # How to get the audio files from Titanfall 2